Coming out to others

 Scroll through armed forces multimedia media platforms today and they are keen to promote good working conditions for all existing and potential LGBT employees and ensure equal treatment.
 However, the reality can be very different.
 For example, if you have come out but are then the victim of bullying then approaching your commanding officer (CO) is unlikely to impress fellow serving soldiers.
 Challenging underlying cultural and attitudinal values that allow discrimination to flourish simply doesn't change over night, so without diminishing the significant steps the armed forces have taken in recent years it will take time.

 Proud 2 Serve provides support, information and networking to LGBT persons serving, ex-serving personnel and their families both at home and abroad.
-It is a little disappointing there is not more consistency across the Armed Forces as it would appear the Army has a website, the Royal Air Force has a Facebook page, while the Royal Navy (only) has a news article.
+It is a little disappointing there is not more consistency across the Armed Forces as it would appear the Army has a website, the Royal Air Force has a Facebook page, while the Royal Navy (marks 20 years since LGBT ban lifted) has a news article.